Lisboa (Lisbon), Portugal’s capital, is a historical city that experienced a tourism boom in recent years.

 Miradouro de São Pedro de Alcântara is a scenic viewpoint on the eastern side of Jardim São Pedro de Alcântara (São Pedro de Alcântara Park).

-This viewpoint offers a splendid view of Baixa (Downtown), especially of Praça dos Restauradores (Restauradores Plaza) and Avenida da Liberdade (Liberty Avenue).
+This viewpoint offers a splendid view of Baixa (Downtown), especially Praça dos Restauradores (Restauradores Plaza) and Avenida da Liberdade (Liberty Avenue).

 Cais do Sodré (Sodré Pier)